uwacsp/cits5503/Labs/Lab9MoreAI.md

 ## Submission

-Submit the python file you wrote in [2] and the shell script from [6]
+Submit the python file you wrote in [2] and the two shell scripts - one to create the chatbot and the other to interact with it.

 **REMEMBER**